payherepayments/developers/docs/embed-sdk.md

 - `data-payhere-embed="url-to-payment-form"` **Required** - this is the only required param and must link directly to your payment form.
 - `data-payhere-customer-name="customer-name"` *Optional* - allows you to prefill customers name
 - `data-payhere-customer-email="customer@email.com"` *Optional* - allows you to prefill customers email address
-- `data-payhere-disable-customer="yes"` *Optional* - disables the customer fields so they cannot edit their details, this is useful if you want to ensure the customers email address on your system matches up with PayHere
+- `data-payhere-disable-customer="yes"` *Optional* - disables the customer fields so they cannot edit their details, this is useful if you want to ensure the customers email address on your system matches up with Payhere

 A complete example: